Jimmy-sha256/Matplotlib-Charts-Covid19/README.md

 ![](/WHO_Data/USA.png)

-* Brasil is still on its first wave
+* Brazil is still on its first wave

 ![](/WHO_Data/Brasil.png)